RhinoDevel/cbmtapepi/README.md

 ## Possible future features

-- Send files from Commodore machine to your modern computer.
-- Read from / write to Raspberry Pi's SD card.
+- read from / write to Raspberry Pi's SD card
-- Read from / write to a USB memory stick connected to Raspberry Pi.
+- read from / write to a USB memory stick connected to Raspberry Pi
-- "Real"/complete tape drive emulation (e.g. to use fast loaders).
+- "real"/complete tape drive emulation (e.g. to use fast loaders)